JuranHuang4399/AI-Visual-Synthesis/README.md

 ## 📝 Notes

-- All code comments are in English
-- Character images are stored locally (can be migrated to cloud storage)
+- Character images are stored locally (can be migrated to cloud storage, eg.Cloudinary)
 - GIF generation uses Pillow with optimized settings to prevent ghosting
 - The system includes retry mechanisms for API rate limits
 - All API responses include proper error handling

 ---

-**Last Updated:** December 2024
+**Last Updated:** December 2025
 **Frontend Status:** ✅ Complete and optimized
 **Backend Status:** ✅ Complete and production-ready